Chocolate Orange Fudge

 INSTRUCTIONS

-• Break your chocolate into small pieces and place into your slow cooker with the condensed milk and butter.
-Warm the ingredients on high with the lid off for around 15 minutes until melted.
+• Break your chocolate into small pieces and place it into your slow cooker with the condensed milk and butter.
+Warm the ingredients on high with the lid off for around 15 minutes, until melted.

-• Stir the mixture with a metal or plastic spoon to ensure thoroughly melted, add the orange extract and turn your slow cooker down to low.
+• Stir the mixture with a metal or plastic spoon to ensure it is thoroughly melted, add the orange extract and turn your slow cooker down to low.

 • Stir the mixture with a metal or plastic spoon to ensure thoroughly melted and turn your slow cooker down to low.

-• Leave the mixture to uncovered on low for about 1hr 30 minutes, stirring every 15 minutes.
-Meanwhile cover a 8-inch baking tin with greaseproof paper & set aside.
+• Leave the mixture uncovered on low for about 1 hour 30 minutes, stirring every 15 minutes.
+Meanwhile, line a 20×20cm (8×8inch) baking tin with greaseproof paper.
+Set aside.

-• Once your mixture has cooked for around 1hr 30 minutes, give it one last stir before transferring the mixture to your baking tray, spreading evenly and topping with your sprinkles/zest, if desired.
+• Once your mixture has cooked for about 1 hour 30 minutes, give it one last stir before transferring the mixture to your pre-lined baking tin, spreading evenly and topping with your sprinkles/zest, if desired.

-• Leave to cool before transferring to the fridge for a couple of hours or overnight.
+• Let it cool before transferring to the fridge for 2 hours or ideally overnight.

 • Cut into squares to serve.